viktorTarasov/titan.core/README.md

 # titan.core

 TTCN-3 is a standardized, modular language specifically designed for testing.
-Eclipse Titan offers a free and open source compiler both for TTCN-3 and for ASN.1 (Abstract Syntax Notation One).
+Eclipse Titan offers a free and open source (FOSS) compiler both for TTCN-3 and for ASN.1 (Abstract Syntax Notation One).

 # Standards page (also including downloadable code):